 Finish filling out the form and preview the offer letter if you like.
 When you click save an offer letter file will be generated.

 Now that you have an offer letter, it's time to send it to the candidate to review & sign.
 If you don't want to send the offer right away, you can come back to the candidate's record and send it later.

-JobScore is building a feature to ask team members to review and approve offer terms before they are sent to candidates.
-Please contact firstname.lastname@example.org if you would like to participate in the offer approvals beta.
+JobScore has built a feature to ask team members to review and approve offer terms before they are sent to candidates.
+Learn more about Offer Approvals here.

 Sending offer letters to candidates as an email attachment

 Get started by clicking the "send offer" button in the view offer lightbox:

 JobScore will prompt you to send the offer letter to the candidate as an attachment for them to print, sign, scan and return by email: